semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 ### Null values

-Zero values are displayed at the origin, with legends reflecting zero data.
+Zero values are displayed at the origin, with legend reflecting zero data.

 ::: tip
 Zero counts as data.
 0 ≠ n/a.